lagom/lagom-java-maven-chirper-example/DEPLOY.md

 From the developer's perspective, this would mean the HTTP request's relative path and payload to the endpoint stays the same, only the base URI where the endpoint resides will be different.

-From the application's perspective, the Service Locator Base URL will be provided by the `SERVICE_LOCATOR` environment variable when running within [Production Suite](https://www.lightbend.com/platform/production).
+From the application's perspective, the Service Locator Base URL will be provided by the `SERVICE_LOCATOR` environment variable when running within ConductR.
 When `SERVICE_LOCATOR` environment is present, configure the base URL of the endpoint by appending the endpoint name to the `SERVICE_LOCATOR`.
 The HTTP request made to the base URL configured in this manner will be automatically redirected to the desired endpoint.

 If the `SERVICE_LOCATOR` environment is not present, the base URL of the endpoint can fallback to a default value.
 This will be useful for running the caller on development environment, for example.